ShiminTu/Heat-Island-Explorer-Web/index.md

 <div id="hv-chart-1"></div>

 Found nothing changed?
-Yes, in this project, even though we convert all vacant roads, bare earth and othering paved surfaces in heat islands, the land surface temperature of heat island won't have a visible decrease.
+It's so bad but i have to say that's the truth.
+In this project, even though we convert all vacant roads, bare earth and othering paved surfaces in heat islands, the land surface temperature of heat island won't have a visible decrease.
 In a conclusion, it's useless to only change the land cover type in vacant lands.
 In the urban planning, some of paved surfaces which have a function now should be converted to green space.

 ## Socioeconomic conditions of census tracts in Philadelphia